CLADOENDESIS OF EPHEMEROPTERA

 Characters of Anafroptilum of unclear phylogenetic status.

 (9) Dorsal surface of labrum with irregularly situated setae, without constant pair of submedian setae and without regular latero-distal setal rows (Kluge & Novikova 2017: Fig.35, 76).
-The same in some Cloeon/fg1 and in Centroptilum.
+The same in Centroptilum, some Cloeon/fg1 and some other (see Index of characters [1.1.14]).

 (13) Glossa and paraglossa of the «Cloeon-type», i.e. subequal in length and width, pointed, paraglossa with no more than one regular row on outer-apical margin (Kluge 2012: Fig.46; Kluge & Novikova 2017: Fig.36, 78).
 The same in many other taxa.